mDIS Backups

 Replacing Forms is easy, but Replacing Tables is harder

 It is harder to restore tables.
 This has to be done in a certain sequential order, and even if the restoring operation succeeds, the table will be empty.
-Loading the newly restored table with science data (thsat conforms to the new schema of the restored table) is another matter, and can be a quite tedious task.
+Loading the newly restored table with science data (that conforms to the new schema of the restored table) is another matter and can be quite a tedious task.

 # vboxmanage snapshot <VM-NAME> restore <SNAPSHOT-NAME>